Edgar Charles Bate-Smith

 The discovery in 1943 by Martin and Synge of paper chromatography provided for the first time the means of surveying the phenolic constituents of plants and for their separation and identification.
 There was an explosion of activity in this field after 1945, none more so than that of Bate-Smith and Tony Swain.

 In 1951, Bate-Smith developed and first described a coloration method to detect the presence of condensed tannins (also called proanthocyanidins) in plant materials.
 This reaction is based on heating in acidic conditions and gives rise to anthocyanidin pigments.

-Bate-smith recommended the use of the Forestal solvent for the isolation of leuco-anthocyanins in 1954.
+Bate-Smith recommended the use of the Forestal solvent for the isolation of leuco-anthocyanins in 1954.

 In 1973, he suggested an assay based on the precipitation of hemoglobin by tannins.

 Bate-Smith has been awarded the food technology Bor S. Luh International Award in 1964.
-He became a Commander of the Order of the British Empire (CBE) in 1963.
+He became a Commander of the Order of the British Empire (CBE) in 1963 for his work at the Low Temperature Research Station.